matze-dd/Tex2txt/README.md

 # Tex2txt
-A LaTex filter with Python
+A LaTeX filter with Python

 This is a small Python script for extracting raw text from LaTeX documents.